arrushigupta/SENG401-FinalProject/README.md

 How to run it locally:

+run

 ```bash
 cd Client
 npm install
 npm start
 ```

-create sendgrid.env file in the Server folder put
+create sendgrid.env file in the Server folder, then put

 ```bash
 export SENDGRID_API_KEY='{YOUR_API_KEY}'
 ```

 in the sendgrid.env file.

+run

 ```bash
 cd Server